suncoast-devs/handbook/lessons/cs-packages/reading/intro.md

 ```

 We can add an external library of code to our project.
 The following command,
-when run _inside_ our dotnet project we are telling dotnet to find, download,
+when run _inside_ our .NET project we are telling .NET to find, download, and
-and add to our project all the code for a library called `Pastel`
+add to our project all the code for a library called `Pastel`

 ```sh
 dotnet add package Pastel